Money myths: Should you give up on your home-buying dreams?

 Buying a home is often seen as a long-term financial goal.
 But is it worth it anymore?
-Higher prices have made home buying less of a reality.
+The real estate market is currently hot: Demand has outpaced new homes coming on the market, driving prices to record highs.

 Rising home prices are partly to blame.
-The median sale price of a home has increased more than 50% from 2010 to 2019, according to Zillow, a real estate company.
+The median sale price of a home was $385,000 in July, according to Realtor.com.
+That's up 10.3% from this time last year.

 Here are some of the least affordable places to live in America.